henryw374/henryw374.github.io.old/_posts/2018-11-15-cross-platform-clojure-tick.md

 ---
 layout: slide
 title: Cross Platform Awesomeness
 description: In many domains, writing code that runs cross platform is a big win.
 However, there's more to this than changing file extensions to .cljc.
-This talk explains they why and how of cross platform Clojure and demonstrates a new date/time library 'tick' that goes a long way to enabling cross platform programs.
+This talk explains the why and how of cross platform Clojure and demonstrates a new date/time library 'tick' that goes a long way to enabling cross platform programs.
 theme: simple
 transition: slide
 ---